jebrax/strug/README.md

 ### GLFW

 Not as boring as what GLEW does, but very helpful if you don't wanna mess with platform specific windowing, events and input APIs.
 I used to do that manually on Windows, but then I <strike>got an arrow in the knee</strike> switched to macOS and realised I can stay cross platform with [GLFW](https://www.glfw.org/) at no additional cost!
-(The project still lost it's compilability on Windows due to my lazyness, but that's another story).
+(The project still lost it's compilability on Windows due to my laziness, but that's another story).
 Nuff said:

 <pre>
 pushd deps/glfw